TheStarAlight/eTraj.jl/docs/src/manual3_main_method.md

 The ordinary differential equations related to the electrons' classical trajectories can also be solved by GPU via the [DiffEqGPU.jl](https://github.com/SciML/DiffEqGPU.jl) package.
 The GPU acceleration now only supports the NVIDIA graphic cards, which also requires the CUDA driver to be correctly installed.

-!!! note "Note: Testing GPU capability"
+!!! tip "Testing GPU capability"
     The test sets of this library include GPU tests, the user may run the tests of this library to check if the graphic card is ready for GPU acceleration:
     ```julia
     using Pkg